Mixed-Effect Thompson Sampling: RELATED WORK

-\section{Related work}
+In \cref{fig:movielens_regret}, we plot the regret for $n=5000$ rounds.
+We observe that \alg has the lowest regret, even if the true rewards are not generated from a mixed-effect model.
+This shows the robustness of \alg to model misspecification, which we further validate in \cref{app:robustness_model_misspecification}.
+It also highlights the flexibility of our framework, where a proxy structure is learned from offline data.

+\section{RELATED WORK}

-Thompson sampling \citep{thompson33likelihood} is a popular exploration algorithm in practice \citep{chapelle11empirical,russo18tutorial}. \citet{russo14learning} derived first Bayes regret bounds for TS.
-We apply TS to two-level graphical models with multiple latent variables.
-Many recent works \citep{bastani19meta,kveton21metathompson,basu21noregrets,simchowitz21bayesian,wan21metadatabased,hong22hierarchical,peleg22metalearning,wan22towards} applied TS to a two-level hierarchy with a single parent variable, in both meta- and multi-task learning.
-The main difference in our work is that we consider multiple latent variables, and develop both algorithmic and theory foundations for this setting.
-Our analysis extends the covariance decompositions proposed in \citet{hong22hierarchical} to contextual bandits with multiple latent parameters.
-Although information theory can be used to derive Bayes regret bounds \citep{russo16information,lu19informationtheoretic,basu21noregrets}, we are unaware of any for multiple latent variables.
+Thompson sampling (TS) \citep{thompson33likelihood} is a popular exploration algorithm in practice \citep{chapelle11empirical,russo18tutorial}.
+Its first Bayes regret bound was proved by \citet{russo14learning}.
+We apply TS to two-level graphical models with multiple parents.
+Many recent works \citep{bastani19meta,kveton21metathompson,basu21noregrets,simchowitz21bayesian,wan21metadatabased,hong22hierarchical,peleg22metalearning,wan22towards,tomkins2021intelligentpooling} applied TS to the two-level models with a single parent.
+The main difference in our work is that we consider a mixed-effect model with multiple parents in the contextual setting. \citet{urteaga18variational} proposed TS with a mixture reward distribution.
+This is very different from the parameter mixtures in our work.

+Our analysis (\cref{sub:sketch}) extends \citet{hong22hierarchical} to multiple effects in the contextual bandit setting.
+The main technical challenges are generalizing the regret decomposition in \citet{hong22hierarchical} to include context and extending their total covariance decomposition to multiple effect parameters with mixing weights.
+This extension is non-trivial since \citet{hong22hierarchical} assumed that all action parameters are centered at a single variable.
+In our setting, this is not true even if we treated all effect parameters as a single vector.
+Moreover, the action parameters can depend on a small subset of effect parameters, resulting in sparsity that is not captured by their analysis.
+Although information theory can be used to derive Bayes regret bounds \citep{russo16information,lu19informationtheoretic}, we are unaware of any for multiple effects.